Green recovery: Economics

 Economic growth has been a key driver of CO2 emissions.
 Economic growth may also drive technological change and increase energy efficiency.
 Economic growth typically requires investment.
 Investment in energy-intensive sectors, specifically carbon energy sources, can strengthen the link between economic growth and emissions.
 If the investment is in clean energy the relationship can be the reverse.
 Investment in less energy-related sectors, such as the services sector, then the link may be tenuous.

 The "environmental Kuznets curve" (EKC) hypothesis posits that at early stages of development, pollution per capita and GDP per capita move in the same direction.
 Beyond a certain income level, emissions per capita decrease as GDP per capita increases, thus generating a U-shaped relationship between GDP per capita and pollution.
 One study concluded that the econometrics literature did not support either an optimistic or a pessimistic interpretation of the hypothesis.
 Instead, it suggested some degree of flexibility between economic growth and emissions growth.

-Emissions pricing

-A government can specify a price of greenhouse gas emissions, and use that number to set tax rates for businesses and possibly households.
-Carbon taxes are considered especially useful because the tax revenues pay for government spending while lowering GHG emissions.
-It is almost a consensus among economists that carbon taxes are the lowest cost method of reducing emissions.
-Few countries have implemented such taxes, given pushback from the public and industry.
-The tax is typically regressive.

-Liberalization and restructuring of energy markets has occurred in several countries and regions, including Africa, the EU, Latin America, and the US.
-These policies have mainly been designed to increase market competition, but they can have a significant impact on emissions.
-Reform could allow the market to be more responsive to price signals placed on emissions.
-In 2020 it was estimated that by 2022 replacement of all existing coal-fired power stations by renewables and storage would be profitable in total but that "A key barrier to accelerating phaseout is that the vast majority (93 percent) of global coal plants are insulated from competition from renewables by long-term contracts and noncompetitive tariffs".